 With so much change, media and entertainment companies now have a massive opportunity to better serve current and prospective consumers

-The digitalization of the media industry has been driven by changing consumer behavior and expectations, especially among younger generations who demand instant access to content, anytime, anywhere.
+The digitalization of the media and entertainment industry has been driven by changing consumer behavior and expectations, especially among younger generations who demand instant access to content, anytime, anywhere.

 Today’s media consumer is a multi-tasker, simultaneously watching TV, and discussing the program via social media or a smartphone app.
 They crave ever-deeper engagement - even participation - in the content they enjoy.

-According to the Connected Audience Report from Salesforce Research, 40 percent of millennials and Gen Z consumers value personalized recommendations so much that they’re likely to pay for them.
+According to the Connected Audience Report from Salesforce Research, 40 percent of millennial and Gen Z consumers value personalized recommendations so much that they’re likely to pay for them.